Haruo Wakō

-He attended Keio University, but dropped out in 1970.
+Wakō attended Keio University, but dropped out in 1970.
 Later he worked for a time as an assistant for Kōji Wakamatsu's Wakamatsu Productions, a producer of leftist movies.

 Attacks

 French Embassy attack

 Haruo Wakō and two other members of the JRA (Junzo Okudaira and Jun Nishikawa) were directly involved in the seizure of the French Embassy in The Hague in 1974.
 The ambassador and ten other people were taken hostage.
-After lengthy negotiations, the hostages were freed in exchange for the release of the jailed JRA member Yatsuka Furuya, $300,000 and the use of a Boeing 707 airplane, which flew the hostage-takers to Syria.
-Syria did not consider hostage taking for money revolutionary, and forced them to give up their ransom which was passed on to the French embassy.
+After lengthy negotiations, the hostages were freed in exchange for the release of the jailed JRA member Yatsuka Furuya, $300,000 and the use of a Boeing 707 aeroplane, which flew the hostage-takers to Syria.
+Syria did not consider hostage-taking for money revolutionary and forced them to give up their ransom which was passed on to the French embassy.

 AIA building attack

 In August 1975, Wakō and other members of the JRA seized the American Insurance Associates (AIA) building which housed several embassies, including the US Embassy in Kuala Lumpur, Malaysia, taking over 50 hostages.
 Both seizures resulted in the successful demand for release of six fellow members (including Jun Nishikawa) of the JRA from imprisonment in Japan and a flight to Libya.
 The hostages included the United States consul Robert Stebbins and the Swedish chargé d'affaires Fredrik Bergenstråhle and his secretary.